shadowplay1/test/docs/general/examples.md

     message.channel.send(`Successfully created a new **${name} (${symbol})** currency!`) }

-// Check the currency balance
-if (command == prefix + 'currencyBalance') {
+// Check the currency balance on the guild if (command == prefix + 'currencyBalance') {
+    // (currency ID, currency name or currency symbol) means that
+    // either currency ID (currency's unique ID), currency name or currency symbol
+    // could be provided in `currency` methods.

+    // currency names and symbols are NOT case sensetive!

     const [userID] = args
     const guild = eco.guilds.get(message.guild.id)